DerekDTran/Enhanced-Gradient-Descent/README.md

 # Regression using Enhanced Gradient Descent

+## 1.0 How to build and run the code
+  This code uses libraries from sklearn.linear_model, sklearn, numpy, pandas, matplotlib.pyplot, and seaborn.
+You may use any IDE and must run the entire code at the same time.

 ## 1.1 Background
   These files utilizes Gradient Descent to build a model that will predict the Group for an observation.